Social class in Sri Lanka: Kandyan castes

 In the Central Highlands, many traditions of the Kingdom of Kandy were preserved from its 1818 collapse beyond independence in 1948 and the Land Reform Act of the 1970s.
-Although large agricultural landlords belonged to the Govigama caste, many now may not own land.
 Most Govigama were however ordinary farmers and tenants as absolute land ownership was exclusive to the king until the British colonial period.
 In addition to the Govigama, there were several strata of occupational castes.
 Wahumpura or Deva were the caste who traditionally made jaggery and farmed.
 The Bathgama caste was also engaged in agriculture with access to some land.
 The Navandanna (Achari) caste were artisans.
 The Rada were washers, and this caste is still prevalent in Sri Lanka's laundry sector.
-The Berava were traditional drummers and agricultural wage laborers.
+The Berava were traditional drummers and agricultural wage labourers.
 The Kinnara caste did menial work and were segregated from the rest of the community.
 The most important feature of the Kandyan system was Rajakariya ("the king's work"), which linked each caste to an occupation and demanded service to the court and religious institutions.

 Southern castes

 There were differences between the caste structures of the highlands and those of the low country, although some service groups were common to both in ancient Sri Lanka.
 The southwestern coast had three other castes (the Salagama, the Durava and the Karava) in addition to the majority Govigama, which was common throughout the region.
-Some of these castes' ancestors are believed to have migrated from Southern India, and have become important in the Sinhalese social system.
-The first-century BC Anuradhpura Abayagiri inscription referring to a Karava navika may be the first reference to a specialized occupation.
+Some of these castes' ancestors are believed to have migrated from Southern India and have become important in the Sinhalese social system.
+The first-century BC Anuradhapura Abayagiri inscription referring to a Karava navika may be the first reference to a specialized occupation.